dave-cheever/Conforme-V2/README.md

   "value": [1],
   "type": "defaultSettings",
   "inputType": "text",
-  "description": "Use this setting to select dayf of month when to send coming up and missed audit notifications", "metatags": {
+  "description": "Use this setting to select day of month when to send coming up and missed audit notifications", "metatags": {
     "updatedBy": "a2472486-00dc-4f5a-85f1-91c28757030a",
     "updatedAt": {